elixir-europe/infectious-diseases-toolkit/contribute/editorial_board_guide.md

 9. Wait till another editor approves your changes.
 After approval, the branch can be merged and changes will be applied.

-10. If the markdown file is named *example.md* the page will be rendered at https://www.infectious-diseases-toolkit.org/section/example.
+10. If the markdown file is named *example.md* and located in the subfolder website section `human_biomolecular_data`, the page will be rendered at https://www.infectious-diseases-toolkit.org/human_biomolecular_data/example.
 This link can be provided to the contributor through the issue.

 {% include callout.html type="note" content="Always make a new branch when making changes to the website, this to prevent little mistakes and to enforce approval from other editors." %}